ne-bytes/ne-bytes.github.io/code-of-conduct.md

+# Code of Conduct

-With thanks to the Portland Python User Group - https://www.meetup.com/pdxpython/pages/12061872/Code_of_Conduct/
+With thanks to the [Portland Python User Group](https://www.meetup.com/pdxpython/pages/12061872/Code_of_Conduct/)

 NE Bytes is dedicated to providing a harassment-free community for everyone, regardless of sex, gender identity or expression, sexual orientation, disability, physical appearance, age, body size, race, nationality, or religious